 If anything has pulled me out of my white silence, in fact, it is probably anger.
 Fueled by months of bullying, I recall going toe-to-toe with the head of the college Young Republicans at the local university where I was editor of the student newspaper.
 In response to a dance being hosted by the Black Student Association, he and his buddies planned a counter event that was a cruel and thinly-veiled racist effort to mock the music of the black students.

-By that point, I had had enough of the arrogance, the misogyny, the racism, the nasty classism and, although the black students certainly didn’t need me to speak on their behalf, I found my voice that day on a campus where, as “white trash” among middle and upper-middle-class white kids, I allowed my own sense of inferiority to silence me.
+By that point, I had had enough of the arrogance, the misogyny, the racism, the nasty classism.
+Although the black students certainly didn’t need me to speak on their behalf, I found my voice that day on a campus where, as “white trash” among middle and upper-middle-class white kids, I allowed my own sense of inferiority to silence me.

 I also began to learn there what it means to work in coalitions, to have one another’s back, to understand theory, and to build relationships with people outside of my white, downriver bubble.